 Getting the Bus to Teotihuacan from Mexico City

-Traveling to Teotihuacan from Mexico City by bus is actually super easy, comfortable and very budget friendly.
+Getting to Teotihuacan from Mexico City by bus is actually super easy, comfortable, and very budget-friendly.
 The journey lasts about one hour – longer on the way back as you may get stuck in rush-hour traffic.

 Buses depart from the North Central Bus Terminal, located across the street from Mexico City Autobuses del Norte metro station – also known as the Terminal Central del Norte.

-If you want to go from Mexico City to Teotihuacan by taxi, expect to pay around 300 pesos ($15 USD) each way.
+If you want to travel to Teotihuacan from Mexico City by taxi, expect to pay around 300 pesos ($15 USD) each way.

 On a Teotihuacan Tour